 Many people suspend their job hunt over the holiday season thinking that this time of year is slow for hiring.
 In reality, it’s anything but.
-Here at Richard Lloyd we see very little down time between November and the start of January, and it isn’t just us who are busy.
-In many businesses we see things carrying on right up until Christmas Eve.
+Here at Richard Lloyd, we see very little downtime between November and the start of January, and it isn’t just us who are busy.
+In many businesses, we see things carrying on right up until Christmas Eve.
 In fact, according to Fortune magazine, a survey of recruiters by ExecuNet found that 69% place as many, or even more, candidates in December as any other month.

 If you’re like many others in the accounting sector and put your job search on hold at this time of year, here are several key reasons why you should re-consider!

-A lot of people still believe the myth that employers don’t hire in November and December, thinking that due to the approaching holiday season, companies often take the opportunity and close their office for a couple of weeks.
+A lot of people still believe the myth that employers don’t hire in November and December, thinking that due to the approaching holiday season, companies often take the opportunity and close their offices for a couple of weeks.
 Even if active job seekers are aware that employers are still looking, many will also opt to take a break regardless, preferring to spend time relaxing with family and friends, picking up their job search again in the new year.

 However, despite the perception that everything slows to a snail’s pace, there are still employers who need to fill their vacancies and don’t have the luxury of waiting until part-way through January after they have had an extended break.
 You may find that this time of year can actually be the easiest job market to successfully find a new position as the Sydney accounting candidate pool shrinks and therefore there is a much greater chance to stand out.
 The latter part of January and early February are some of the tougher and most competitive months as school is back, summer holidays are over and everyone is back on ‘deck’.

-As the holidays approach, and people start to take leave, depending on your industry, there is generally less business critical day-to-day work on the table.
-Those organisations who end their year in December, although potentially a busier time for them, may need to prioritise more heavily on interviewing and hiring due to budget that needs to be used.
-For other organisations, where workload may be lighter, there can still be the impetus to finalise recruitment before taking a break.
+As the holidays approach, and people start to take leave, depending on your industry, there is generally less business-critical day-to-day work on the table.
+Those organisations who end their year in December, although potentially a busier time for them, may need to prioritise more heavily on interviewing and hiring due to the budget that needs to be used.
+For other organisations, where the workload may be lighter, there can still be the impetus to finalise recruitment before taking a break.
 Either way, because of this focus, you may have better odds of successfully landing an interview and ultimately your ideal job.